korpsvart/TabMaker/readme.md

 This function is employed to sort the possible voicings found for a chord:
 - it prioritizes chords with more distinct pitch classes and, in case these are always equal, it puts first the chord with the highest overall number of notes;
 - it leaves the order as it is (returns 0) if the controls performed before give a negative feedback (e.g. there are the exact same pitches and number of notes in each voicing).

+### createFretboard

+This function builds the fretboard data as a matrix of "note" objects: each row represents a string and each column a different fret.